ecamo19/learning_book/docs/how_to/set_up_a_r_package.md

-This note was created following this [video](https://www.youtube.com/watch?v=XjolVT16YNw)
+sThis note was created following this [video](https://www.youtube.com/watch?v=XjolVT16YNw)

 ## Functions only used at the beginning of the package development